sam-ludlow/access-linker/README.md

 ### Link
 `access-linker.exe link <filename.accdb> <database> <sql server> [odbc server]`

 Link Access to SQL server using Microsoft Access 16.0 Object Library (TransferDatabase acLink).
+You can optionally provide the ODBC connection string, used from Access to SQL server.

 ### Import
 `access-linker.exe import <filename.accdb> <database> <sql server> [odbc server]`

 Import from SQL server into Access using Microsoft Access 16.0 Object Library (TransferDatabase acImport).
+You can optionally provide the ODBC connection string, used from Access to SQL server.

 ### Dump
 `access-linker.exe dump <filename.accdb> <database> <sql server> [oledb access]`

 Dump from SQL to Access using OleDb.
 You are normally better off using `import`.
+You can optionally provide the OleDb connection string to Access.

 ### Backup
 `access-linker.exe backup <filename.bak> <database> <sql server>`